History of Cam Thomas (basketball) in Timeline

 On November 26, 2020, Cameron Thomas made his college debut, scoring 27 points in a 94–81 win against SIU Edwardsville.

-August 5, 2021: Signed with Brooklyn Nets
+August 5, 2021: Signed with the Brooklyn Nets

 July 18, 2022: All-NBA Summer League First Team

-February 4, 2023: Career-High 44 Points
+February 4, 2023: Career-high 44 points

-On February 4, 2023, Cameron Thomas scored a then career-high 44 points in a 125–123 win over the Washington Wizards, marking a significant achievement in his NBA career.
+On February 4, 2023, Cameron Thomas scored a then career-high 44 points in a 125–123 win over the Washington Wizards.

-February 10, 2023: NBA Fined Thomas $40,000
+February 10, 2023: Fined by the NBA

-October 25, 2023: 36 Points Off Bench
+October 25, 2023: 36 points off the bench

-On October 25, 2023, Cameron Thomas scored 36 points off the bench in a 114–113 loss to the Cleveland Cavaliers, marking the most points scored off the bench in a season-opener in NBA history.
+On October 25, 2023, Cameron Thomas scored 36 points off the bench in a 114–113 loss to the Cleveland Cavaliers, marking the most points off the bench in a season-opener in NBA history.

-March 15, 2025: Ruled Out for Season
+March 15, 2025: Ruled out for the season

-On March 15, 2025, Cameron Thomas was ruled out for the remainder of the 2024-25 NBA season due to a left hamstring strain.
+On March 15, 2025, Cameron Thomas was ruled out for the remainder of the NBA season due to a left hamstring strain.

-September 4, 2025: Signed One-Year Qualifying Offer
+September 4, 2025: Signed qualifying offer with the Nets